 Statutory notice periods for headteachers in maintained schools are set out in the Burgundy Book (the Conditions of Service for School Teachers in England and Wales, hosted on the National Education Union's website).
 Academies, foundation and voluntary-aided schools don't have to follow this, but most do.

 Headteachers are required to give 3 months' notice in the autumn and spring terms and 4 months in the summer term.
-See pages 4 and 5 of the Burgundy Book, linked above.
+See pages 4 and 5 of the Burgundy Book.

 However, most headteachers' contractual notice periods are longer than the statutory ones, and longer than for other teachers.